Q I received serious electrical shock injuries working on a construction site—is workers’ compensation my only recourse?

 As a construction worker, you may or may not be covered by workers’ compensation laws if you are an independent contractor.
 Instead, your means of receiving compensation would be to determine who is at fault for your injury and pursue an injury claim from that person or persons.
 This is known as a third-party negligence claim, and can also be used in conjunction with a workers’ compensation case when the third party is not your employer.

-A skilled construction accident attorney will be able to thoroughly investigate your case and get to the bottom of what caused your serious injury.
+A skilled construction accident lawyer will be able to thoroughly investigate your case and get to the bottom of what caused your serious injury.
 If someone’s negligence is to blame, your attorney can get you the compensation you deserve for your damages.
 To learn more, schedule a free consultation at our Morris Plains office today, or fill out our online contact form on this page.